-Countryside Alliance Ireland (CAI) is once again delighted to be exhibiting at the Irish Game and Country Fair at Birr Castle on 27 and 28 August.
+Countryside Alliance Ireland (CAI) is once again delighted to be exhibiting at the Irish Game and Country Fair at Birr Castle on 26 and 27 August.
+The fair gives

-members and supporters.
-With fieldsports, foods and a superb atmosphere all coming together in one of the country's most stunningly beautiful locations,
+supporters.
+With fieldsports, foods and a superb atmosphere all coming together in one of the country's most stunningly beautiful locations, the Fair offers

 We are delighted to have a significant presence and to play such a vital part."